decoding-the-AI-pen/decoding-the-AI-pen.github.io/index.md

 <div style="text-align: center; margin-top: 30px;">
   <p style="font-size: 1.2em; color: #34495e;">
-    This comprehensive tutorial is designed to educate participants on distinguishing AI-generated text from human-written content.
-It delves into the transformative impact of large language models on natural language processing and explores the challenges and techniques involved in detecting AI-generated text.
+    This comprehensive tutorial is designed to educate participants on the responsible use of Large Language Models (LLMs), with an emphesise on practical and theoretical aspects of detecting AI-generated text.
   </p>
   <p style="font-size: 1.2em; color: #34495e;">
     Date: August 25, 2024